 - Patients must have had no prior radiotherapy to tumor-involved sites

-- Patients with gross total resection of the primary tumor prior to enrollment are not eligible; patients who have experienced tumor recurrence after gross total tumor resection are not eligible
+- Patients with gross total resection of the primary tumor or who have developed tumor recurrence after gross total tumor resection prior to enrollment are not eligible

 - History of serious or non-healing wound, ulcer, or bone fracture